National American University: Programs

 National American University offers Bachelor of Science degrees, Associate of Applied Science degrees, and diplomas in accounting, management, business administration, allied health, criminal justice, healthcare management, health and beauty management, and information technology.
 In August 2008, NAU's graduate studies program was renamed the Harold D. Buckingham Graduate School, in honor of the late owner.
 Graduate degree programs include an M.B.A., a Master of Management degree, a Doctor of Education (EdD), and Master and Doctoral degrees in Strategic Security, Terrorism and Counterterrorism Studies, and Intelligence Management.

 Faculty

-According to the College Navigator, National American University has 1 full-time instructor and 249 part-time instructors.
+According to the College Navigator, National American University has no full-time instructors and 172 part-time instructors.